jlangch/venice/doc/readme/ipc.md

 > [!NOTE]
 > If multiple clients are involved in message passing turn on
-> encryption on all clients!
+> encryption for all clients!

 ```clojure